lostpfg/URC-Calculator/README.md

 # Positional Cube Notation Calculator

-A simple solution for computing complement of Boolean functions.
+A simple solution written in Python *(tested on v2.7.11)* for computing complement of Boolean functions.
-Given a Boolean function F as a PCN cube list returns F' (complemented function) also as a PCN cube list.
+Given a Boolean function F as a PCN cube list returns F' *(complemented function)* also as a PCN cube list.

 ### Input File